scalar-labs/helm-charts/docs/getting-started-scalardl-ledger.md

 # Getting Started with Helm Charts (ScalarDL Ledger / Ledger only)

 This document explains how to get started with ScalarDL Ledger using Helm Chart on a Kubernetes cluster as a test environment.
 Here, we assume that you already have a Mac or Linux environment for testing.
-And, we assume that you can use any Kubernetes cluster, but we use **Minikube** in this document.
+We use **Minikube** in this document, but the steps we will show should work in any Kubernetes cluster.

 ## Requirement